mysql/mysql-js/samples/tweet/README.md

     mysql -u root < create_tweet_tables.sql

-The Node.js application *tweet.js* is a rather complete large example which can run as either as a command-line tool or as a REST web server.  *tweet.js* responds to a number of verb-object commands; to see a list of them, simply
+The Node.js application [tweet.js] is a rather complete large example which can run as either as a command-line tool or as a REST web server.  tweet.js supplements the simple API examples with sample code for explicit transaction handling and batching (e.g. in InsertTweetOperation at line 320). *tweet.js* responds to a number of verb-object commands; to see a list of them, simply
 type: